Loyalty. It’s a big thing in politics — including company politics. So when your boss asks you to lie, what should you do? What can you do?

 EXTRA: Quick personal story

-I once worked for a city agency and was asked to reframe some of the data we collected to help support the Deputy Commissioner’s plan.
-I couldn’t live with it and said “no”.
+I once worked for a New York City agency and was asked to “reframe” (lie about) some data we collected that didn’t quite support the Deputy Commissioner’s plan.
+I couldn’t live with getting up in front of people and lying for her.
+And so I said “no”.
 She was not happy.

-While I tried to offer alternatives, in the end my decision resulted in my losing ground with upper management.
+While I tried to offer alternatives and find other ways to help her plan, in the end my decision not to lie resulted in my losing ground with upper management.
 Up to that point, I had been seen as a rising star … and the shine quickly dulled.

 Some posts to help